Nav Bar

 I start to panic.
 Where could she be?!
 There were no cross trails other than the blue-blazed water source at Russell Field Shelter, so she couldn't have taken a wrong turn.
 I guess she must have missed the turn to Spence Field and must have continued on the trail.
 What should I do?
 We have absolutely NO cell service here.
 We both have a Delorme InReach satellite communication device, but she doesn't know how to use it to share her location with me.

 More people are coming in, almost all are hiking south.
 They are reporting worsening conditions north of the shelter.
 The rain is now in sheets, with limited visibility.
-The famous Rocky Top mountain is the next hill to climb on our trek north from the shelter.
+The famous Rocky Top Mountain is the next hill to climb on our trek north from the shelter.
 I ask everyone who arrives if they have seen a short lady with long braids heading north.
 Thankfully, they all answer in the affirmative.

 "Sure, I saw her a mile north of here." says the first couple.

 That means she is two miles away, at least.
 Do I pack up and try to go after her?
 Rocky Top has to be nuts in this storm right now.
 Do I risk my safety to try to catch up?
 Does she know that she passed the shelter?
-Maybe she didn't want to stop and she felt like hiking more today.
+Maybe she didn't want to stop, and she felt like hiking more today.
 Will she recognize the potential danger of hiking a ridge in a storm?
 Will she hunker down in her tent until the danger passes?

 I am stressing out like crazy!
 My heart tells me to pack up and continue hiking, but my head tells me to stay put.
 I eat with no enthusiasm, worrying about my friend potentially lost in the Smokies.

 More people arrive and report seeing her farther north.
 It's getting dark and she has to be close to the next shelter by now.
 I keep checking my phone in case I get a signal.
 Gordon asks if we should call 911.
 I reply that this isn't an EMERGENCY, as someone missing the turn isn't a reason to call 911.
 After some mulling over, I come up with a plan.
-I will get up and on the trail quickly tomorrow.
-If we arrive at the next shelter and she isn't there and hasn't signed into the shelter register, I will then alert the authorities Side note: each shelter has a notebook and pen in a box or ziploc bag where visitors can sign in.
+I will get up and get on the trail quickly tomorrow.
+If we arrive at the next shelter and she isn't there and hasn't signed into the shelter register, I will then alert the authorities (side note: each shelter has a notebook and pen in a box or ziploc bag where visitors can sign in.
 Often, hikers draw pictures or write a bawdy poem.
-The shelter logs allow hikers to see how far they are from other people they may know.
+The shelter logs allow hikers to see how far they are from other people they may know.)

 The shelter is getting very crowded with smelly hikers trying to get out of the rain.
 We are packed in the two levels, and with every new hiker rounding the corner we slide closer to our neighbor.
 There are a couple people who still have their belonging spread beside them.
 More hikers show up and decide to set up camp beside the shelter.
 Four men show up with packs twice the size of ours.
 They are weekend hiking the Smokies and they have reservations.
 This means they get first dibs on sleeping in the shelter and can kick out the non-reservation campers.
 They announce that if we don't make space, someone will be kicked out.
 The space hogs relent and move over.
 We now have about 18 bodies packed in like sardines in a shelter meant for 12-14.